insilichem/gaudiviewx/docs/manual.rst

 .. |icon4| image:: ../src/icons/clustering.png
     :width: 4%

 It allows you to do a clustering of the solutions loaded in the table.
-For doing the clustering, you must specify:
+For doing that, you must specify:

 - The **objective** for which you want to do the clustering.
 - The behavior on **maximizing** or **minimizing** this objective.
-- The **threshold of the RMSD** which which will determine if two solutions are considered equal or different.
+- The **threshold of the RMSD** which will determine if two solutions are considered equal or different.

 .. image:: _images/clustering.png
     :align: center

-With this way, all the cluster will have as a nucleus the best possible solution for that cluster.
+With this way, all the clusters will have as a nucleus the best possible solution for that cluster.

 |icon5| | Help
 **************

 .. |icon5| image:: ../src/icons/help.png
     :width: 4%

 Displays the internal help window.